samiriff/Behavioral-Cloning/writeup_report.md

 | Fully connected | outputs `10`, bias `10x1` | 510 |
 | Fully connected | outputs `1`, bias `1x1` | 11 |

-Here is a visualization of the architecture (note: visualizing the architecture is optional according to the project rubric)
+Here is a visualization of the architecture (Note that the the layers only after normalization, cropping and resizing are shown, since the drawing tool couldn't render this deep network in a single image)

-![alt text][image1]
+![nn][image1]

 #### 3. Creation of the Training Set & Training Process